top of page

 Yeshua said on this day of Sukkot,

-“Now on the last and greatest day of the feast, Yeshua stood and cried out, “If anyone is thirsty, let him come to me and drink!
+“Now, on the last and greatest day of the feast, Yeshua stood and cried out, “If anyone is thirsty, let him come to me and drink!
 He who believes in me, as the Scripture has said, from within him will flow rivers of living water.”
 But he said this about the Spirit, which those believing in him were to receive…” John 7:37-39

 Like Yeshua, Yonah warned of Jerusalem’s impending destruction unless the generation repented.
 Pirkei de-Rebbi Eliezer says,

-“G-d sent [Yonah] to destroy Yerushalayim, but when the people did teshuvah, the Holy One, blessed be He, out of His great kindess reconsidered and did not destroy [Yerushalayim.
+“G-d sent [Yonah] to destroy Yerushalayim, but when the people did teshuvah, the Holy One, blessed be He, out of His great kindness, reconsidered and did not destroy [Yerushalayim.
 Since his prophecy was not fulfilled] the people called him a false prophet.”
 Pirkei de-Rebbi Eliezer, Chapter 10, translated by R’ Avraham Finkle, Yeshivath Beth Moshe, pg.
 25

 Yeshua warned his followers ‘not to go among the Gentiles’ initially (Matthew 10:5), until the time was right (Matt 28:19).
 When HaShem tells him to bring his message of repentance to Nineveh, the enemies of Israel, he gets on a boat and attempts to flee to Tarshish.

-“…HaShem hurled a great wind upon the sea, and there was a mighty tempest on the sea, so that the ship threatened to break up.
+“…HaShem hurled a great wind upon the sea, and there was a mighty tempest on the sea so that the ship threatened to break up.
 Then the mariners were afraid, and each cried out to his god.
 And they hurled the cargo that was in the ship into the sea to lighten it for them.
 But Yonah had gone down into the inner part of the ship and had lain down and was fast asleep.”
 Jonah 1:4-5

 The Gospels relate a story that is a direct echo of the book of Yonah,

 “On that day, when evening had come, he said to them, “Let us go over to the other side.
-Leaving the multitude, they took him with them, even as he was, in the boat.
+Leaving the multitude, they took him with them, even as he was in the boat.
 Other small boats were also with him.
-A big wind storm arose, and the waves beat into the boat, so much that the boat was already filled.
-He himself was in the stern, asleep on the cushion, and they woke him up, and told him, “Rabbi, don’t you care that we are dying?!”
+A big wind storm arose, and the waves beat into the boat so much that the boat was already filled.
+He himself was in the stern, asleep on the cushion, and they woke him up and told him, “Rabbi, don’t you care that we are dying?!”
 He awoke, and rebuked the wind, and said to the sea, Peace!
 Be still!
 The wind ceased, and there was a great calm.
 He said to them, Why are you so afraid?
 How is it that you have no faith?
-They were greatly afraid, and said to one another, Who then is this, that even the wind and the sea obey him.”
+They were greatly afraid and said to one another, Who then is this, that even the wind and the sea obey him.”
 Mark 4:35-41, cf. Matt 8:24-27

 Yeshua invited the disciples to go with him to the “Other Side.”
 In Jewish mysticism, the term Sitra Achra or “Other Side” refers to the realm of spiritual darkness and evil.
 In fact, when he reaches the destination, he encounters an army (legion) of demons and defeats them.
 In the generation of Yonah, Nineveh was the seat of spiritual darkness.